thequietlife/CTI-101/assets/security architecture.md

 Terminated employee > HR system flags this person is no longer employed > that sends a request into our Identity Governance system - which will know all of the accounts that this user has > admin sends the de-provision request > no approval is needed it will just delete the access rights for that user.

 We have a single source of truth.
 We know exactly what accounts the user has.
 Otherwise you would need to audit each system to check where the user has access rights and how to remove them all.

+✅ Authentication <br>
+The aim of authentication is to answer the question, "Who are you?" <br>
+We determine who you are based upon:
+* something you know e.g. password or a PIN (referred to as knowledge-based authentication)
+* something you have e.g. 📱 SMS or push notification on your mobile phone
+* something you are e.g. biometric - facial recognition or a fingerprint scan

+The best authentication systems don't rely on any single one of this factors.
+Multi-factor authentication is used instead.
+Using something you have and something you are is two-factor authentication (2FA). <br>
+The trend is moving more towards **passwordless authentication** and using multi factors is a way to mitigate the risk of not having any password at all. <br>
+Another option is using **Single sign-on**.

 ________
 Sources:
 1. [What Is Security Architecture?, Palo Alto Networks](https://www.paloaltonetworks.com/cyberpedia/what-is-security-architecture)